skrey/yellow-extensions/features/bundle/README.md

 The extension uses [Minify v1.3.60](https://github.com/matthiasmullie/minify) by Matthias Mullie.
 It's licensed under [MIT license](https://opensource.org/licenses/MIT).

+## How to configure a bundle

+The following settings can be configured in file `system/settings/system.ini`:

+`BundleAndMinify` = create bundle for CSS and JavaScript, 1 or 0

 ## Example

 Website with unbundled CSS and JavaScript files: